9 Best Things To Do in Saba: Gin & Tonics to Turtles

 Ladder Bay Trail in Saba

-We had already planned to hike the Sandy Cruz Trail, which is one of the longer trails on the island.
-This didn’t leave any time to do an additional hike.
+One was for snorkeling, and the other was dedicated to the Sandy Cruz Trail, which is one of the longer hikes on the island.
+That didn’t leave much room for anything else.

 Interesting Facts on Saba